sparkflows/sparkflows-docs/docs/rest-api-curl/processors.rst

     266

-Get Processors list for Engine
+GET Processors list for Engine
 ------------------------------

 Gets the list of processors for the specified engine(scala or pyspark or empty-field for all).